 Transportation Innovative Partnerships (TIP) Program

-The WSTC may solicit concepts or proposals for eligible public-private partnership projects.
+If no moratorium is in place, the WSTC may solicit concepts or proposals for eligible public-private partnership projects.
 In consultation with the Governor, the WSTC may execute, reject or continue negotiations on proposed public-private partnership projects.

 Route Jurisdiction Transfer Program